St. Charles CUSD 303

 Among high schools located in either Kane or DuPage County, North H.S. is ranked 2nd and East H.S. is ranked 9th.
 Both St. Charles East and St. Charles North High Schools have been named GRAMMY Signature Schools for their outstanding music programs.

 While these rankings are rightfully attributed to our high schools, the building blocks of student success at the high school level are put in place at our elementary and middle schools.

 District 303's educational program is characterized by a tradition of recognized academic achievement, talented faculty, many highly successful championship level athletic teams and award winning fine arts programs.
 Guided by the District 303 Vision Statement and Goals, and led by the Department of Instruction, District 303 staff is actively involved in curriculum renewal and redesign.
 Many staff members and instructional teams have been recognized at the state and national levels for successful and innovative programs.

 All staff members benefit from a variety of continuing education courses offered through the district's own university-caliber professional development program.
 Currently, 129 District 303 teachers hold National Board certification, the highest level of certification available to educators.

-District 303 employs about 1,800 full and part time employees for 2017-18.
+District 303 currently has 2,512 full and part time employees.
 Staff members are represented by three professional associations -- the St. Charles Education Association (representing certificated staff); the St. Charles Transportation and Maintenance Association; and the St. Charles Educational Support Professionals Association.